JayFiDev/StoreAway/README.md

 # StoreAway
-This application allows you to automatically sort files by filetype to different destinations.
-Select the filetypes and destination you want, specify which folders should be searched for these files and you are good to go.
+This application allows you to automatically move/copy files by filename extension to different destinations.
+Select the extension and destination you want, specify which folders should be searched for these files and you are good to go.

+* Look at your download folder.
+Lots of different files from multiple sources for multiple projects.
+Store them at the right place.
+* Move your 3d printing files from the desktop to a combined folder.
+* Backup your word or excel documents or move them to a different location.

 ## Main View
 Light             |  Dark |  Dark with details